dpitawela/CLOC/README.md

 CLOC employs a two-phase training strategy:

 - **Phase One:** In this phase, both the model parameters and the parameters of the `OrdinalContrastiveLoss` (i.e. the margins) are optimized jointly (as in the above training loop).
 - **Phase Two:** In this phase, only the model parameters are optimized, while the margin values learned in the Phase One are kept fixed.
-The margin values from Phase One are reused by passing them through a `param_map`, ensuring they remain fixed during training.
+The margin values from Phase One are reused by passing them through a `learnable_map`, ensuring they remain fixed during training.

 Refer the paper for more details.